Hammer House of Horror: 8) Children of the Full Moon

 Lawyer Tom Martin (Christopher Cazenove) and his wife Sarah (Celia Gregory) are heading to a country cottage for a holiday when their car breaks down in some remote Somerset woods.
 There they find a large house, where the housekeeper Mrs Ardoy (Diana Dors) welcomes them and offers them shelter for the night.
 Mrs Ardoy has many children; she says that some of them are her stepchildren, and some are fostered.
 She often speaks of her husband, but he is never seen.
 All of the children are strange - they sleep at odd times, are afraid of fire, roam the woods in the dark, and become disoriented as dusk approaches.
 Framed pictures of various women in the house are also seen, apparently the mothers of the various children.
 Tom goes back to their car to collect some things, but is attacked by a half-human creature covered in fur with yellow eyes.
 When he returns to the house, he and Sarah hear howling coming from the woods.
 Later that night in their room, Sarah is horrified when she sees the face of a werewolf at the window.
 Finding their bedroom door locked, Tom climbs out of the window to investigate, but falls while climbing the drainpipe.
 Meanwhile, the werewolf enters their bedroom through the house and attacks Sarah as Mrs Ardoy and the children watch in delight.

 The following day, Tom awakens in a hospital with Sarah who tells him they were in a car crash on their way to the cottage.
 He asks her about the "family of werewolves" they encountered, but she laughs and tells him he must have been dreaming.
 However, Tom thinks it was too real to be a dream.
 Back home, Sarah is different.
 She has a voracious appetite for sex and raw steak, saying it's "delicious".
 Tom confides to his colleague Harry about this and the preceding experiences, and Harry agrees with him that it is unlikely it was all a dream.
 Weeks later, Sarah reveals she is eight weeks pregnant and the fetus is growing unnaturally rapidly.
 One day she leaves home and heads to the house in the Somerset woods.
 Mrs Ardoy and her children have already prepared for Sarah's arrival.
-Her portrait is already framed in the house and her room is ready for the delivery.
+Her portrait is already framed in the house and her room is ready for the delivery, and her bed is dressed as a deathbed.
 Instinctively, Tom follows Sarah to the woods.
 As he begins searching for the house, he comes across a woodcutter who denies any knowledge of the house or of any supernatural creatures in the woods.
 However, as dusk approaches, Tom discovers the woodcutter is Mr Ardoy as he begins to change into a werewolf and kills Tom with his axe.
 At the house, Sarah dies during childbirth but Mrs Ardoy and the other children welcome their new baby brother into their pack.